F.C. Ebedei

-FC Ebedei is a Nigerian football club based in Ijebu-Ode, Ogun State after moving from Lagos in 2001.
-They currently play in Nigeria Nationwide League, the third tier of Nigerian football.
+FC Ebedei is a Nigerian football club based in Sagamu, Ogun State.
+It was previously based in Lagos and Ijebu-Ode.
+They currently play in the Nigeria Nationwide League, the third tier of Nigerian football.

 FC Ebedei is also serving as the African football academy of FC Midtjylland in the Danish Superliga championship.
 Several players from the club have gone on to play in Denmark.

-In the summer of 2022 star striker Olise Ogwu was linked with a transfer to English 2nd division side Millwall.